 One of those services is Land Surveying.
-UAV’s are now fitted with technology that enables licensed land surveyors to deliver services such as topographic mapping, orthophotography, surface modeling, survey-grade point clouds and aerial photography using a drone as the primary source of data.
+UAV’s can now be fitted with technology that enables Licensed Land Surveyors to deliver services such as Topographic Mapping, Orthophotography, surface modeling, survey-grade point clouds and aerial photography using a drone as the primary source of data collection.

 But as the “cost of entry” into the UAV/drone space decreases, the number of under-qualified or dubious operators increases.
 This is where the scene becomes crowded and it pays to know who you’re working with and what their actual experience and capabilities are.
 With a drone’s simplified software and ease of use, quasi-professionals are stepping up and offering mapping-related services to consumers in related industries.
 But it’s less than clear what they are getting and if the data and information received is actually correct and what they need.

 That’s why the value of a Licensed Land Surveyor for controlling and processing drone-collected mapping data cannot be dismissed.
 For example, UAV’s have the ability to provide very accurate data, provided the results are checked and verified against known control.
 What I mean by “known control” is mathematical ties to survey-grade reference points with established and verified vertical and horizontal values in a relevant datum.
 But what if there are no control ties or verification?
 Or what if a correction is required?
 There is a reason Land Surveying requires a license.

 In the state of Arizona, by statute a Land Surveyor is defined as: “someone who by reason of knowledge of the mathematical and physical sciences, principles of Land Surveying and evidence gathering acquired by professional education or practical experience, or both, is qualified to practice Land Surveying as attested by registration as a Land Surveyor.”